-The 'Day Opportunities Transformation' programme is well underway with the Aylesbury Opportunities Centre opening in January 2014 and the Buckingham Opportunities Centre opening in October 2014.
-The Chesham Opportunities Centre is due to open in April 2015, the Burnham Opportunities Centre in October 2015 and the High Wycombe Opportunities Centre in 2016.
-All centres have a kitchen where hot meals are provided, a training kitchen for clients to increase their skills, a sensory room, a range of activity rooms, adapted toilets facilities and some have a hydrotherapy pool.
+The 'Day Opportunities Transformation' programme is near completion with the Aylesbury Opportunities Centre opened in January 2014 and the Buckingham Opportunities Centre opened in October 2014.
+The Chesham Opportunities Centre is due to opened in April 2015 and the Burnham Opportunities Centre in October 2015.
+We are currently looking at the Orchard House development site for the new High Wycombe Opportunities Centre, if this feasible then buildings works will commence in the summer of 2016, looking to open in 2018.
+All centres have a kitchen where hot meals are provided, a training kitchen for clients to increase their skills, a sensory room, a range of activity rooms, adapted toilets facilities, with a hydrotherapy pool in the Aylesbury centre.